yinglinglow/yinglinglow.github.io/blog/_posts/2018-02-13-GAN-walkthrough.md

 ## General Model Structure

 First, we build the generator.
-The generator captures the distribution of the training data and produces the most likely outcome, to maximise the probability of the discriminator making a mistake.
+The generator captures the distribution of the training data and produces the most likely outcome, to maximise the probability of the discriminator making a mistake. <br>
 It takes in random numbers (say, an array of 100 points) as an input, and projects it to a 3D array.
-Using transposed convolution (also known as fractionally strided convolutions/ deconvolution), the image size increases (e.g. from a 2x2 to a 4x4).
+Using transposed convolution (also known as fractionally strided convolutions/ deconvolution), the image size increases (e.g. from a 2x2 to a 4x4). <br>
 The output is an image, e.g. a 56x56x3 array which gives a 56x56 RGB image (3 channels).

 <table style="width:100%">